arjunsridhar12345/Tissuecyte_Annotation/README.md

     `/allen/programs/mindscope/workgroups/np-behavior/tissuecyte/mouseID/Probe_<probe_day>_annotations_mouseID_warped.csv`

 ### Reassignment App
 This app allows for probes to be reassigned to other probes along with deleting stray annotations.
-Run the command `python probe_reassignment.py -- mouseID <mouseID> --user <username> --password <password>` and then wait for some time before seeing a similar display as below.
+Run the command `python probe_reassignment.py -- mouseID <mouseID> --user <username> --password <password> --implant <implant>` and then wait for some time before seeing a similar display as below.
 The app shows the probe trajectories in both a 2D and 3D view

 ![image](https://github.com/arjunsridhar12345/Tissuecyte_Annotation/blob/main/images/reassignment_app_2.png)